-Financial Management helps to manage the finances and economic resources of the organisation.
-It is about managing the economic activities of the organisation efficiently to achieve financial objectives.
-Financial management aids the management in better decision making.
+Financial Management helps to manage the finances and economic resources of the organization.
+It is about managing the economic activities of the organization efficiently to achieve financial objectives.
+Financial management aids management in better decision making.

-A key objective of Financial management is to create wealth for the business and investors, generate cash, earn good returns at adequate risk by using the organisational resources efficiently.
+A key objective of Financial management is to create wealth for the business and investors, generate cash, earn good returns at adequate risk by using the organizational resources efficiently.

-Key elements of financial management are financial planning, financial control, and financial decision-making.
+Key elements of financial management are financial planning, control, and decision-making.

 - Financial planning involves funding; the management of the firm needs to ensure that adequate funds are available at the time of need to run the business.
-Good financial planning ensures short, medium and long-term requirement of funds can be fulfilled.
+Good financial planning ensures the short, medium and long-term requirements of funds can be fulfilled.